scionproto/scion/hsr/Integration_test.md

 ## Run VM

 Create two taps.
 The VM uses eth10 and eth11 to communicate with mininet.
 ```
 sudo ip tuntap add dev eth10 mode tap
 sudo ip tuntap add dev eth11 mode tap
 ```
-To remove these devices later, replace "add" with "del" in the above commands.
+These devices will persist until the host is rebooted.
+To remove them manually, replace "add" with "del" in the above commands.

 Build and start VM.
 ```